casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_spec.md

 - **acc_len**: Sets the accumulation length.
 Have a look in tut_spec.py for usage.

-- **sync_reg**: Syncrhonizes the FFTs.
+- **sync_reg**: Synchronizes the FFTs.
 Pulse this high to start/restart the FFT output.

 - **sync_cnt**: Logs the number of syncs into the FFTs.